 For patients with end-stage kidney disease, kidney transplant surgery can be lifesaving and life-changing.

-The Kidney Transplant Team at Crozer Health is one of the most experienced and highly skilled in the region, having cared for more than 1,000 kidney transplant patients.
+The Kidney Transplant Team at Crozer Health is one of the most experienced and highly skilled in the region, having cared for more than 1,000 patients.

-And because many kidney transplant patients have collateral health issues, we take a multi-disciplinary team approach to caring for every patient.
+And because many of our patients have collateral health issues, we take a multi-disciplinary team approach to caring for every patient.
 There are no “cookie-cutter solutions” here.
-From integrated support like comprehensive radiology, lab and pharmacy to market-leading core competencies involving diabetes, cardiac care, pulmonary care and bariatrics, Crozer Health has the experience and capability you can count on.
+From integrated support like comprehensive radiology, lab, and pharmacy to market-leading core competencies involving diabetes, cardiac care, pulmonary care, and bariatrics, Crozer Health has the experience and capability you can count on.

 For referral information or to request a consult with your physician, call the Kidney Transplant Team at 610-619-8420.

 Choosing the right transplant center for you is a very important part of your transplant operation.
 And importantly, as a patient, you have the right to choose the transplant center you prefer.